CuboidCreations/MythCraft/README.md

-Old, outdated code for MythCraft.
-This plugin has now been recoded.
+Old, outdated code for MythCraft made by myself and Chris Soberon (Xeiotos).